 Just the thought causes the feeling to begin creeping in.
 In my case, I was always able to power through.
 I read some people are not so lucky and the overwhelming thoughts become debilitating and even insurmountable.

-Living a Minimalist Lifestyle naturally eliminates or reduces feelings of overwhelm, a major system of anxiety.
+Living a Minimalist Lifestyle naturally eliminates or reduces feelings of being overwhelmed, a major system of anxiety.

 You have decluttered and edited the nonessentials in your life.
 Hopefully, this has created a lighter, and less stressful environment for yourself.